lelsheri/system-v10/erpnext/docs/user/manual/en/non_profit/Donor/donor.md

 The Donor doctype allows you to record the Donor details.

-Donor are simply contacts in your ERPNext database with one or more Donation.
+Donor are simply contacts in your Revalue ERP database with one or more Donation.
 The contact may be an individual, a household, an organisation, or some other contact sub-type, but it is always a contact to which a donation is applied.

 To create new Donor go to: